-Practicum trainees come from different academic disciplines including Counseling and Clinical Psychology and Clinical Mental Health Counseling.
-Currently, we have formal training relationships with FAU’s Counselor Education program and Nova Southeastern University’s doctoral program in clinical psychology.
+Extern trainees come from different academic disciplines including Counseling and Clinical Psychology, Clinical Mental Health Counseling and Social Work.
+Currently, we have formal training relationships with FAU’s Counselor Education program, FAU's Social Work program and Nova Southeastern University’s doctoral program in clinical psychology.
 In the coming years, one of our primary goals is to expand our practicum program to other mental health training programs at FAU, as well as create new relationships with other universities in neighboring communities.
-Our practicum training program is only open to students of those programs and/or academic institutions for which we have a formal memorandum of understanding.
-If you are unsure whether or not your academic program is contracted with FAU CAPS, please contact the practicum coordinator at your institution.
+Our extern training program is only open to students of those programs and/or academic institutions for which we have a formal memorandum of understanding.
+This process is often involves contracts and can take time to build a new relationship.

-Each practicum trainee has a “Training Program Agreement” which specifies time and activity requirements for their placement at FAU CAPS.
+Each extern trainee has a “Training Program Agreement” which specifies time and activity requirements for their placement at FAU CAPS.
 A commitment of two semesters is the minimum practicum trainee placement.
 A twelve month placement over three consecutive semesters is the maximum placement.
-All practicum trainees commit to placements of 20 hours per week at CAPS.
+All extern trainees commit to placements of 20 hours per week at CAPS.
 Ten hours of direct client contact are required.
-The trainee may engage in direct contact by providing an intake evaluation (or initial appointment), consultation, ongoing individual or couples psychotherapy, observing, co-leading, or independently leading a workshop or classroom presentation, participating as a co-therapist in a group, administering a psychological assessment, providing face-to-face feedback for psychological assessments, or participating in an outreach event.
+The trainee may engage in direct contact by providing an ongoing individual psychotherapy; observing, co-leading, or independently leading a workshop or classroom presentation, participating as a co-therapist in a group, and participating in an outreach event.
 The trainee is expected to complete all required on-site hours regardless of whether appointments are filled or open.
 Any unfilled direct contact hours may be used for writing progress notes, assessments, and termination summaries, as well as reviewing recordings of sessions, reading clinically relevant material, researching and developing workshops/groups, and engaging in other professional development activities as required.